-Dr. Dominik Kowald is a senior researcher in the Social Computing division
+Dr. Dominik Kowald is a post-doctoral researcher in the Social Computing research area

 at the Know-Center, Austria's leading research center for data-driven business and big data analytics.

 He has a PhD. (with hons), MSc. (with hons) and BSc. in Computer Science from Graz University of Technology,

 and before that was attending the College of Industrial Engineering specialising in Manufacturing Computer Science (BULME Graz).

 He has finished his PhD in October 2017 in the course of the European-funded research projects Learning Layers and AFEL

 on cognitive-inspired recommender systems for social tagging and microblogging environments.